CRSU-Apps/MetaInsight/README.md

 git clone https://github.com/CRSU-Apps/MetaInsight
 ```

-Create an Rstudio project and associate it with the directory.
+Create an RStudio project and associate it with the directory.

 Install the local version of the package with either `devtools::install_local()` or with Ctrl+Shift+B